tentone/nunuStudio/README.md

 	- Removed editor state, tabs are self updated
 - V0.8.9.23 Alpha
 	- Added support for STL files
+	- Fixed locked keys in Keyboard after alerts, prompts, etc

 ### Runtime
 - nunuStudio apps are meant to be used inside web pages
 - To embed applications made inside nunuStudio in web pages the following code can be used
-- nunuStudio can export full page web apps with a fullscreen and vr buttons by default
+- nunuStudio can export full page web apps with a fullscreen and vr buttons by default but the following code can be used to embed nunu applications inside other webpages

 ```javascript
  var app = new NunuApp();